ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 #### Add Trigger Handler

-After the **OnPlayerLeft** function, we are going to add the handler that will get fired when a player overlaps the finish line trigger.
+After the **OnPlayerLeft** function, you are going to add the handler that will get fired when a player overlaps the finish line trigger.

 ```lua linenums="1"
 local function OnFinishTriggerOverlap(trigger, obj)